Menschomat/Cashier/README.md

 # Cashier

-> ## First relase of Cashier is still in development!
+> ## **Warning:** Current releases are not under test-coverage!
+Keep that in mind, while using!

-## Things to do for release:
+## Things to do for more stability:
 :construction: TODO/InProgress

 :white_check_mark: Done

-* Implementation of Scheduled-Transactions in backend :white_check_mark:
+* JUnit test for backend :construction:
-* Implementation of Scheduled-Transactions in frontend :white_check_mark:
-* Implementation of rudimental summary for timespan :white_check_mark:
+* Karma-Test for frontend :construction:
-* Docker-Image :white_check_mark:
-* (JUnit test for backend) :construction:
+* Automated test-pipeline (Jenkins?) :construction:

 ## What is Cashier?